 Recent News in Justice for Racialized & Immigrant Communities

-Changing the meaning of citizenship Lobat Sadrehashemi Originally published in Cultures West Magazine Fall 2015 Issue The government of Canada introduced the Strengthening Canadian Citizenship Act (Bill C-24) in February 2014, and the bill received royal assent in June 2014.As of June 11, 2015 all the provisions are now in force ...Read More
+Lobat Sadrehashemi Originally published in Cultures West Magazine Fall 2015 Issue The government of Canada introduced the Strengthening Canadian Citizenship Act (Bill C-24) in February 2014, and the bill received royal assent in June 2014.As of June 11, 2015 all the provisions are now in force.
+This new law fundamentally changes ...Read More

 Report points to “gaping hole” in BC’s system of human rights protection December 10, 2014 | Canadian Centre for Policy Alternatives Link to original article Today—December 10th—is International Human Rights Day.
 But what does that mean here in BC—the only province in Canada without a human rights commission?
 A new ...Read More